dumberjs/dumber-module-loader/README.md

     req(['text!' + name], text => load(text));
   }});
   ```
   - note, our default css support is same as html support.
-By default, it doesn't inject style sheet to html head. dumber bundler has an optional to override default `'ext:css'` plugin to support style sheet injection.
+By default, it doesn't inject style sheet to html head. dumber bundler has an option to override default `'ext:css'` plugin to support style sheet injection.
   - you can supply an ext plugin for '.js' files for runtime loaded module, for example using babel transpiler at runtime.

 ## Difference from requirejs: